For many of us, making your bed on a Monday morning and heading off to work can feel like quite the taxing chore.

 Over the years, this coalition has touched lives in many communities devastated by natural disasters.
 Its priority is to provide resources and safe, accessible, and affordable housing for these communities as they get back on their feet.

 Impact and Future Plans

 Data shows that the need for an organization such as the National Low Income Housing Coalition is significant.

 According to the Census Bureau, 46.7 million Americans were in poverty in 2015 compared to 46.3 million in 2013.
-It is also found that high-income households get four times more housing benefits than low-income households do and that federal housing expenditures poorly correlate with housing needs.
+It is also found that high-income households receive four times more housing benefits than low-income households.
+Additionally, federal housing expenditures poorly correlate with housing needs.

-There is a lot to work on, which is why NLIHC differentiates itself from other organizations by focusing solely on the needs of extremely low-income people.
+There is a lot to work on, which is why NLIHC differentiates itself from other organizations by focusing solely on the needs of extremely low-income families.